1924. Other Surrealisms

-Valid from 16 years of age (inclusive).
-Children under 16 years of age enter for free.
-Access to permanent and temporary exhibitions in the Recoletos Room of the Mapfre Madrid Foundation.
-Hours: Tuesday to Saturday from 11:00 a.m. to 8:00 p.m.
+Valid for ages 16 and up (inclusive).
+Children under 16 are admitted free of charge.
+Access to permanent and temporary exhibitions at the Sala Recoletos at the Fundación Mapfre Madrid.
+Opening hours: Tuesday to Saturday from 11:00 a.m. to 8:00 p.m.
 Sundays and holidays from 11:00 a.m. to 7:00 p.m.
-Special hours: December 24 and 31, January 5: 11:00 a.m. – 3:00 p.m.
-Closed: January 6
+Special opening hours: December 24 and 31, January 5: 11:00 a.m. – 3:00 p.m.
+Closed: January 6.

 Reduced entry valid for Youth Cards, Teachers and students, Professional photographers, People over 65 years of age, Members of Large Families and Pensioners.
 (Accreditation will be required for access).
 Access to permanent and temporary exhibitions in the Recoletos Room of the Mapfre Madrid Foundation.
 Hours: Tuesday to Saturday from 11:00 a.m. to 8:00 p.m.
 Sundays and holidays from 11:00 a.m. to 7:00 p.m.
 Special hours: December 24 and 31, January 5: 11:00 a.m. – 3:00 p.m.
 Closed: January 6